-Students in the Class of 2027 will be divided into small groups of 18-25 students led by a Welcome Week Leader.
-This Welcome Week Leader (WWL) is a volunteer upper-class student who is trained to help support new students throughout Welcome Week and lead group discussions.
+Students in the Class of 2028 will be divided into small groups of 18-25 students led by a Orientation Leader or Community Advisor.
+This is an upper-class student who is trained to help support new students throughout Welcome Week and lead group discussions.

 Required Sessions & Absences

 For students in the Class of 2028, Welcome Week is required.
 If you have an absence request, be sure to submit it ahead of time utilizing the absence request process.
 If you have a disability or require accommodations to allow you to participate, please utilize the accommodations process.